The Sims 4 expansion packs: Careers

 City Living introduces three new careers: Critic, Politician, and Social Media.
 Each career track has two career branches.
 These careers include interactive career assignments, where Sims in these careers have job tasks that take them to various locations around their world.

-If a Sim works in one these three careers, an hour before the Sim is going to work, an alarm notification will appear on the phone.
+If a Sim works in one of these three careers, an hour before the Sim is going to work, an alarm notification will appear on the phone.
 There the player can choose to either "Go to Work", "Work from Home" or "Take the Day Off".

 If the player chooses to work from home, the game will generate two randomized tasks for the Sim to complete, in order to gain boost to their job performance that is added to the payment received when the day is over.
 If these tasks are not done by the Sim they were assigned to, the boss will be disappointed and job performance will be lost.